mackoo13/popsicle/docs/user_guide/06_prediction.md

 * `unroll` or `u` to predict speedup after loop unrolling

 ### `file_TODO`
 TODO to your file.
 The required file format is presented below.
-Please make sure you conform to it or your file might be handled incorrectly by Wombat.
+Please make sure you conform to it or your file might be handled incorrectly by Popsicle.

 ## Input code format

-There is no need to manually insert PAPI code into the file - Wombat will take care of this!
+There is no need to manually insert PAPI code into the file - Popsicle will take care of this!
 You only need keep in mind a couple of rules.

 The desired code structure is based on files from LORE.
 It should always contain:
-* `void loop()` function, which will be called by Wombat during execution.
+* `void loop()` function, which will be called by Popsicle during execution.
 * `#pragma scop` and `#pragma endscop` enclosing the code fragment you want to make measurements on.
 * no libraries requiring special compilation flags (only `-lm` is supported)

-Other functions can be defined if they are called inside `loop` (avoid using `main` though, as this will conflict with the `main` function in Wombat).
+Other functions can be defined if they are called inside `loop` (avoid using `main` though, as this will conflict with the `main` function in Popsicle).

     // includes
     // variables and arrays declaration